harisalsheikh/Blazor-App/README.md

-# Blazor-App
+# Welcome To My First Blazor Application

-Deploy a static blazor web app in Azure
+The idea of this application is to host a static blazor application in Azure.